cisagov/ScubaGear/baselines/defender.md

 ## 4. Data Loss Prevention

 There are several approaches to securing sensitive information, such as warning users, encryption, or blocking attempts to share.
-The agency's data loss prevention (DLP) policy dictates what agency information is sensitive, such as personally identifiable information (PII), and how that information is handled.
+Agency policies for sensitive information, such as personally identifiable information (PII), should dictate how that information is handled and inform associated data loss prevention (DLP) policies.
 Defender can detect sensitive information and associates a default confidence level with this detection based on the sensitive information type matched.
 Confidence levels are used to reduce false positives in detecting access